Quezal17/StackOverflow_Analyzer/Kafka/README.md

 The web socket address is: <code>wss://qa.sockets.stackexchange.com/</code>

-As soon as it is connected to the web socket, it sends a request to subscribe the client to receive specific type of data.<br>
+As soon as the connection is open, the Connector sends a request of subscription for the client in order to receive specific type of data.<br>
-In this case, the request is <code> 155-questions-active</code>, that retrieve real-time questions from all site of Stack Exchange network.
+In this case, the request code is <code>155-questions-active</code>.
+This will retrieve real-time questions from all sites of Stack Exchange network.

 Requests available: